 Break tasks down and pace activities

-Being in one position for too long can lead to muscular tension and joint pain.
-Try to have more than one task on-the-go and switch between them to avoid maintaining the same posture for too long, for example: try to avoid standing for hours prepping your vegetables.
-Divide them up and try sitting down to peel and standing to chop and mixing it up to vary your position.
-As long as you’re not static in one position for too long, your muscles shouldn’t fatigue too quickly and therefore won’t be as prone to straining.
+Sustaining one position for too long can lead to muscular tension and joint pain.
+Try to have more than one task on-the-go and switch between activities to avoid maintaining the same posture for too long.
+For example: avoid standing for hours prepping your vegetables.
+Consider sitting down to peel and standing to chop and mixing it up to vary your position.
+As long as you’re not static in one place for too long, your muscles shouldn’t fatigue too quickly and therefore won’t be as prone to straining.

 Surviving Seder without injuring yourself

-By the time you sit down to Seder, you might well feel more exhausted than liberated.
+By the time you sit down to Seder, you’ll probably feel more exhausted than liberated.
 But don’t risk an injury at this stage.
-Sitting for the duration of Seder can itself be a challenge, especially if you are already suffering from low back or knee pain.
-Think about stretching before you sit down and getting up where possible to break up the sitting period.
+Sitting for the duration of Seder can itself be challenging, particularly if you suffer from back or knee pain.
+Think about stretching before you sit down and getting up where possible to break up the sitting.

-The question of leaning should perhaps not be why, rather, how we should to lean to protect our backs.
-Everyone has a different custom when it comes to leaning.
-Whatever your minhag, think about using a pillow to avoid twisting and sitting in an awkward or uncomfortable position, especially if you lean for a large part of the Seder.
-Consider using a chair with arms or else rotate your chair 90 degrees so you can rest your arm on the backrest of the chair, to support your back while you lean.
+When it comes to leaning, we should perhaps ask how to lean correctly to protect our backs, rather than why we lean.
+Whatever your minhag, think about using a pillow to avoid twisting and sitting awkwardly, especially if you lean for a large part of the Seder.
+Consider using a chair with arms or else rotate your chair 90 degrees so you can support your back while you lean.

 Listen to your body and don’t ignore pain

 If you are in pain, STOP!
-Going for a quick walk, some deep breathing or stretching can not only relieve the aches and niggles, but should also help reduce your stress levels and make your more productive when you resume.
+Going for a walk, deep breathing exercises or stretching can not only relieve the aches and niggles, but should help alleviate stress levels and increase productivity.

-Don’t just ignore the pain and crack on.
-There’s an awful lot to do at this time of year but if you are struggling with pain you won’t be much use to anyone!
-As always, please seek professional advice from a doctor or physiotherapist if your pain persists.
+Don’t just ignore pain and crack on.
+There’s an awful lot to do at this time of year but if you are injured, you won’t be much use to anyone!

-Most importantly, try and relax – all of your hard work will be rewarded when you (finally!) sit down with your family and enjoy the fruits of your labour, even if it is a more scaled-back version that you are used to.
+Most importantly, try and relax – all of your hard work will be rewarded when you (finally!) sit down and enjoy the fruits of your labour, even if it is a more scaled-back version that you are used to.